-In the summer of year 12 students will sit examinations in each of their chosen subjects.
+In the summer of Year 12, students will sit examinations in each of their chosen subjects.
 Alternative pathways and courses will be discussed and offered if appropriate.
-Progression to Year 13 is dependent upon students achieving a minimum of an average grade D in their end of year examination in Year 12.

 Applications For Admission Outside Normal Age Group

 Candidates achieving the minimum academic entry criteria are normally admitted to Year 12 in the September following their sixteenth birthday, having completed Year 11 at their previous school.
 Candidates who are older or younger than this, for whom funding is still available for the duration of their course, must obtain the Governing Body's agreement before they can be admitted.
 Where this is the case, the reasons why the application for admission is being made at an earlier or later age than the normal age for entry into Year 12 must be clearly stated on a separate sheet and attached to the completed Sixth Form Application for Admission.
 The Governing Body will make its decision on the basis of the circumstances of each case and in the best interests of the candidate concerned, with consideration of the statutory factors set out in the Code.